2019 catch-up opportunities

 1. Know if your retirement saving is on track

-More than half of households are at risk of not covering essential expenses in retirement, according to a recent Fidelity study of Americans' retirement preparedness2.
-Some 41% have considered postponing retirement to make sure they can afford health care in retirement.
+More than half of US households are at risk of not covering essential expenses in retirement, according to a recent Fidelity study of Americans' retirement preparedness.2 Some 41% of respondents have considered postponing retirement to make sure they can afford health care in retirement.

 Are you on track?
 The first step is to find out how your savings—and savings rate—stack up.
 To get an indication of how prepared you really are, get your Fidelity Retirement ScoreSM.
 It takes about 60 seconds to answer 6 simple questions.